flutter/packages/packages/quick_actions/quick_actions_android/README.md

 behavior and task management.

-If your launcher activity only launches the main `FlutterActivity` without any additional relevant logic, to have your app maintain the same behavior of `quick_actions_android` with/without a launcher activity, set the launch mode of your launcher activity to `singleInstance` in `your_app/android/app/src/mainAndroidManifest.xml`:
+If your launcher activity only launches the main `FlutterActivity` without any additional relevant logic (like the code sample provided in the description of https://github.com/flutter/flutter/issues/152883), to have your app maintain the same behavior of `quick_actions_android` with/without a launcher activity, set the launch mode of your launcher activity to `singleInstance` in `your_app/android/app/src/mainAndroidManifest.xml`:

 ```